 Tickets will go on sale at 1:30 p.m.
-Sunday, January 14, outside the gate of Founders Memorial Cemetery, 1217 West Dallas at Valentine.
+Sunday, November 10, 2019, on the northwest corner of Main Street and Texas Avenue.
 Admission is $10 for the general public ($7 for Preservation Houston members and students with valid ID).
 Those who walk, ride a bike or use public transit to get to the tour will receive a $2 discount.
 Children 11 years old and under are admitted free.
 Tickets may be charged to Visa, MasterCard, American Express or Discover.
 The last tour group will leave just after 2 p.m.
 Advance reservations are not required for this tour.

-Free street parking is available on Valentine and adjacent streets near the cemetery; be sure to observe posted parking regulations.
+Free street parking is available downtown on Sundays; please remember to observe posted parking regulations.
+The tour starting point is a short walk from Preston Station on MetroRail’s Red Line.
 Tour participants who walk, bike or use public transportation will receive a $2 discount off the tour price.

 If inclement weather threatens on the day of the tour, watch this page for up-to-the-minute updates of any tour changes.
 You can also follow Preservation Houston on Twitter to receive tour updates.